oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

     D) **Link JADN Schema:**  Link to the JADN schema file(s) from Annex A.

     E) **Create Property Tables:** Use JADN tooling to generate property tables from the JADN schema.

-Add the property tables for the schema to the body of the AP specification, and develop corresponding text content.
+    F) **Insert Property Tables and Associated Text:** Add the property tables for the schema to the body of the AP specification, and develop corresponding text content.

  3. **Interate To Completion:** As the AP matures the initial use case(s) can be refined and additional use cases can be defined and integrated as described